 Simply specify “_USInterIntraState_” in the Off-peak Period field.
 For Interstate rates specify the price in the First Price and Next Price fields; for Intrastate – in the Second Off-peak First Price and Second Off-peak Next Price fields.
 During the upload, the system will automatically recognize the destinations marked as Inter / Intra state and appropriate rates will be applied.

 Typically your SMS providers send you rates for destinations defined in the E.212 format.
 This is a format used in mobile networks and it defines destinations as combinations of mobile country codes (MCC) and mobile network codes (MNC).

 NOTE: You can upload rates in E.212 only for tariffs for the Messaging services type of service.

 PortaBilling® can upload rates in the E.212 format as easily and effectively as it does with the E.164 rates.
 The upload procedure is very similar.
 The only difference is that the rate upload in E.212 is based on MCC, MNC and Unit Price data parameters.
 Therefore, verify that PortaBilling® assigns MCC, MNC and Unit Price column headers to the appropriate columns and adjust them if necessary.

-The result of the rate upload will look like the following:
+The result of the rate upload looks like the following: